livingdocsIO/documentation/content/reference-docs/project-config/editor-settings.md

 ## startPage

 Set custom `startPage: {path: '/my-custom-path'}}` to set the path used to render on login or when switching projects.

+**Notice**: The startPage config will have no effect if a home screen is configured in the same project.

 ## Home Screen